You probably already know you should be taking a fish oil or other omega-3 supplement.

 *Note: We have affiliate links throughout this article, which means we receive a commission if you buy from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

-They source their omega-3s from natural algae that’s ultraclean and contains no mercury, heavy metals, PCBs, or toxic contaminants typically associated with fish oil.
+They source their omega-3s from natural algae that’s ultraclean and contain no mercury, heavy metals, PCBs, or toxic contaminants typically associated with fish oil.

 While typical omega-3 supplements contain only about 30% omega 3s, Performance Lab has 55% omega 3s, so you’re getting more of what you want.